IDKJUSTPUTSOMETHINGHERE/IMKC-Docs/README.md

-# IMKC Link and Stuff
+# IMKC Links and Stuff

 This list was made to help with buying stuff for the Indian Mechanical Keyboard Community.
 Join here -> [IMKC DISCORD](http://discord.gg/imkc)